Path-Check/safeplaces-docs/safeplaces-backend-services/environment-variables/safeplaces-translation-service.md

-# SafePlaces Ingest Service Environment Variables
+# SafePlaces Translation Service Environment Variables

 Below are a list of the environment variables required for the SafePlaces Translation service to function correctly.
 The variables and their values should be present in a file named `.env` located in the top-level directory of the repo.
 An example of the `.env` file can be found [here](https://github.com/Path-Check/safeplaces-backend-translation/blob/master/.env.template).